6 Sights in Berchtesgaden, Germany (with Map and Images)

 Show sight on map

-The pilgrimage church of Maria Gern is a Roman Catholic pilgrimage church in the Berchtesgaden market in Upper Bavaria.
+The pilgrimage church Maria Gern is a Roman Catholic pilgrimage church in the market town of Berchtesgaden in Upper Bavaria, Germany.
 It belongs to the Berchtesgaden parish of St. Andreas in the Archdiocese of Munich and Freising.

 Wikipedia: Wallfahrtskirche Maria Gern (DE)